tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 possible.
 Endpoints MUST NOT send a RequestConnectionId message when an existing request is still unfulfilled; this implies that endpoints needs to request new CIDs well in advance.
-An endpoint MAY handle requests which it considers excessive by responding with a NewConnectionId message containing fewer than num_cid CIDs, including no CIDs at all.
+An endpoint MAY handle requests, which it considers excessive, by responding with a NewConnectionId message containing fewer than num_cid CIDs, including no CIDs at all.
 Endpoints MAY handle an excessive number of RequestConnectionId messages by terminating the connection.